 If a product requires warranty, how do I go about this?

 This varies from product to product.
 Please Contact Us if you are having issues with your products and we will assist you in determining if this is a warranty issue and if so in pursuing the best possible action to resolve this issue.
-At Little Monkey Store and ANB we work very hard to support our customers and will advocate on your behalf if the issues meets warranty criteria.
+At Little Monkey Store we work very hard to support our customers and will advocate on your behalf if the issues meets warranty criteria.